about

 domains

-Sampling domains are abstracted through an observer design pattern into a Sync subject and a Synced observer.
-The Sync holds a sampling rate/interval amount and notifies its attached Synceds whenever it changes value.
+Sampling domains are abstracted through an observer design pattern.
+The subject, a Domain object, holds a sampling rate/interval amount and notifies its observers, DomainObserver objects, whenever it changes value.

 genericity